There is more livestock on Earth than there are wild mammals.

 And we could still get enough protein by making plants that are more protein-rich—like Mycorena does.
 The company’s Promyc product is a vegan mycoprotein produced through fermentation.
 Solar Foods also makes Solein—it’s not a plant or an animal, but a protein grown from the air we breathe.
 It can be dissolved into any food.

-Maybe in the future animals will be wild and humans will eat plants and our plants will be locally grown, and humans and animals and the earth will all be healthier.
+Maybe in the future animals will be wild and humans will eat plants.
 And maybe that will be the future of food.

 But I’m curious what you think: